• Menu

 Grand Canal in Venice - gondolas

-Gondola ride on the Grand Canal in Venice
+Gondola Ride on the Grand Canal of Venice

-If you want to travel back in time to the golden days of the Venetian Republic, the most immersive (and romantic) way to discover Venice canals is going on a gondola ride on the city’s quaint channels.
+If you want to step back in time, the most immersive (and romantic) way to discover the canals of Venice is undoubtedly a gondola ride.

 Grand Canal - Venice - Gondolas